tpoisot/ms_pop_networks/ms_pop.md

 of an interaction is regulated by the interacting organisms' surroundings, and should be studied in the context of indirect interactions.
-Below, we examine each of these mechanisms in turn, and we show how they integrate into a robust statistical framework in **Box 1**, and more broadly into network context in **Box 2**.
+Below, we examine each of these mechanisms in turn, and we show how they integrate into a robust statistical framework in **Box 1**, and more broadly into a network context in **Box 2**.
 We propose that shifting our approach from the species level to the population level will result in a better appreciation of the mechanisms of network variations, which will allow to develop mechanistic